Energinet-DataHub/green-energy-hub/docs/architecture-decision-record/ADR-0009-External-domain-interaction.md

 * Deciders: @sondergaard, @martinfhansen
 * Date: 2022-06-08

-***DELETE THIS IN ADR: Remember to update the ADR index (found in [README.md](README.md)) with the new ARD.
-Depending on the topic of the new ARD either add it to the existing list of ADR topics OR add a new entry in the list of ADR topics.***

 ## Context and Problem Statement

 As a system we must support different formats (CIM Xml & CIM json) and versions.